Peer Review Policy

 Plagiarism.
 Authors must properly acknowledge the work of others, including earlier work by themselves, which is used in their research.
 During the initial screening, the manuscript may be subjected to a plagiarism checker.
 In case the editors or the reviewers find similarities with previously published content, the authors may be notified and requested to add references.
 If the plagiarism affects a large portion of the manuscript, it will be rejected outright.

 Conflicts of interest.
-In the acknowledgement section of the paper, authors should disclose all sources of funding, and potential conflicts of interest such as consulting fees, stock ownership, patent licenses, etc. People who have made inputs which were helpful in conducting the research, but not significant enough for them to be included as authors, should be acknowledged.
+In the acknowledgment section of the paper, authors should disclose all sources of funding, and potential conflicts of interest such as consulting fees, stock ownership, patent licenses, etc. People who have made inputs which were helpful in conducting the research, but not significant enough for them to be included as authors, should be acknowledged.

 In order to publish and disseminate research articles, Journal of Advanced Engineering and Computation needs publishing rights.
 This is determined by a publishing agreement between the author and JAEC.
 This agreement deals with the transfer or license of the copyright to JAEC and authors retain significant rights to use and share their own published articles.